PAIR-code/lit/documentation/components.md

 shown to be sufficient.
 Start by adding at least 3 data points and add more as needed

-For this example, we select all examples containing the word 'humor' in the data table.
+For this example, we select all examples related to acting in the data table using the selector `acting|actor|actress`.

 ![Data table - select examples](./images/components/tcav-search-examples.png)<!-- DO NOT REMOVE {style="max-width:400px"} -->

 2.)
-Next, name the slice and click 'Create slice'.
+Next, name the slice `acting` and click 'Create slice'.

 ![Slice](./images/components/tcav-create-slice.png)<!-- DO NOT REMOVE {style="max-width:280px"} -->